 Fold page in half and crease:

 Open page and fold one half of the first side in to meet the crease:

 Fold other half of the page in to meet the crease:

 Fold both sides in half again towards the crease:

 Fold in half again along the original crease:

 You’ll end up with a stack of slats, like this:

 Tear off some tape to connect the slats.
 I like to tear off eight to 10 pieces of tape at a time that are about this size and stick them on the edge of the table.
 You want it to wrap around both sides without a ton of overlap.

 Start connecting the slats with pieces of tape.
-I position the middle of the tape on across the slats and fold the ends over the other side.
+I position the middle of the tape across the slats and fold the ends over the other side.
 It will look neater if you keep all of the creased sides of the slats facing the same direction.

 Sometimes I connect three slats at a time and put them in a pile before I start the big long chain.
 Or you can tape all of the slats together at one time.

-Once you start this step, you need to try to finish it in one shot or else it could unravel.
-If you have to stop in the middle of coiling, you could try to tape it or use a binder clip to keep it from unrolling.
-Starting at one end, tightly roll the first slat into into itself, continuing on until all of the slats are coiled up.
+Once you start this step, you need to finish it in one shot or else it could unravel.
+If you have to stop in the middle of coiling, you could tape it or use a binder clip to keep it from unrolling.
+Starting at one end, tightly roll the first slat into itself, continuing on until all of the slats are coiled up.
 You want to keep this pretty tight (and your hands will get tired).

 While I’m rolling it up, every once in a while I lay the coil on the table with my palm on top and spin the coil in the opposite direction to tighten the whole coil.
 On occasion, a piece of the connector tape will break/tear.
 I like to have extra pieces of tape ready to refasten the slats when this happens.
 I just pin the coil down with my arm while I re-tape the slates together and continue coiling.